-The IEA medium to long-term outlook publications - the World Energy Outlook (WEO) and the Energy Technology Perspectives (ETP) - use a scenario approach to examine future energy trends relying on the GEC Model.
-The GEC Model is used to explore various scenarios, each of which is built on a different set of underlying assumptions about how the energy system might respond to the current global energy crisis and evolve thereafter.
-By comparing them, the reader is able to assess what drives the various outcomes, and the opportunities and pitfalls that lie along the way.
-These scenarios are not predictions - GEC Model scenarios do not contain a single view about what the long-term future might hold.
-Instead, what the scenarios seek to do is to enable readers to compare different possible versions of the future and the levers and actions that produce them, with the aim of stimulating insights about the future of global energy.
+The IEA's medium- to long-term outlook publications - including the World Energy Outlook (WEO) and Energy Technology Perspectives (ETP) - use a scenario approach relying on the GEC Model to examine future energy trends.
+The GEC Model is used to explore multiple scenarios, each of which is built on a different set of underlying assumptions about how the energy system might evolve over time.
+By comparing them, readers can assess what drives the various outcomes, and the opportunities and pitfalls that lie along the way.
+These scenarios are not predictions, and do not contain a single view about what the long-term future might hold.
+Instead, the scenarios seek to enable readers to compare different possible versions of the future, and the levers and actions that produce them, and to gain insights into the future of global energy.

-The WEO-2022 and ETP-2023 - based on the integrated GEC modelling cycle - explore three scenarios, all of which are fully updated to include the latest energy market and cost data.
-The Net Zero Emissions by 2050 Scenario (NZE Scenario) is normative, in that it is designed to achieve specific outcomes - an emissions trajectory consistent with keeping the temperature rise in 2100 below 1.5 °C (with a 50% probability), universal access to modern energy services and major improvements in air quality - and shows a pathway to reach it.
-The Announced Pledges Scenario (APS), and the Stated Policies Scenario (STEPS) are exploratory, in that they define a set of starting conditions, such as policies and targets, and then see where they lead based on model representations of energy systems, including market dynamics and technological progress.
+The World Energy Outlook, Energy Technology Perspectives and their related reports explore different aspects of three scenarios, all of which are fully updated to include the latest energy market and cost data.
+The Net Zero Emissions by 2050 Scenario (NZE Scenario) is normative, in that it is designed to achieve specific outcomes - net zero emissions from the energy sector by 2050 without offsets from other sectors, an emissions trajectory consistent with keeping the temperature rise in 2100 below 1.5 °C (with at least a 50% probability) with limited overshoot, universal access to modern energy services by 2030 and major improvements in air quality - and shows a pathway to reach them.
+The Announced Pledges Scenario (APS) and the Stated Policies Scenario (STEPS) are exploratory, in that they define a set of starting conditions, such as policies and targets, and see where they lead based on model representations of energy systems that reflect market dynamics and technological progress.